 There was a purpose for the move, however traumatic it seemed at the time.
 My mother had taken seriously ill and I didn’t know how much longer I would have her.

 By August 1993 my mother was gone and over the next five years, it gave me the opportunity to really get to know my Dad.
-(Mum always told me that there was a silver lining to every cloud!)
+(Mum always said that every cloud has a silver lining!)
 Dad and I became very close during the years he lived alone and it hit me incredibly hard when one day, without a word of warning, he had joined my mother.
 ‘Dead’ is such a permanent word so I will not refer to any of my family in that way.
 They are no longer with me in physical form, but they are still with me.

 Starting this website has been a dream of mine for many years now.
-It has taken a while to get my head around the planning and layout of what I wish to achieve and I sincerely hope that many people will have the opportunity to be enlightened on aspects of their own branch of the family by visiting this website.
+It has taken a while to get my head around the planning and layout and what I wish to achieve, so I sincerely hope that eventually, many people will have the opportunity to be enlightened on aspects of their own branch of the family by visiting this website.

 As new relatives are added to the site and I build on the information I have already found, it is my hope that you will find here more than just the branches of a tree, with names, dates and places.
-For as many relatives as possible, I will also include photos, personal stories and information on their lives.
-This is where I will be asking my extended family to assist, by sending photos and stories of their own for inclusion here.
+For as many relatives as possible, I will also include photos, personal stories and any information I have about their lives.

-I’m sure I will continue to add to this site for many years, although it may never reach a stage of completion, as my search for ancestors continues…
+I’m sure I will continue to add to this site for many years, and it will never reach a stage of completion, as my search for ancestors continues.